PatrickMaier/HdpH/hdph/README.md

 #### Note about MPI libraries

-If using MPI node discovery please make sure that `mpiexec` actually find the MPI libraries used to build package `hdph-mpi-allgather`, as mentioned in the README to `hdph-mpi-allgather`.
+If using MPI node discovery please make sure that `mpiexec` actually finds the MPI libraries used to build package `hdph-mpi-allgather`, as mentioned in the README to `hdph-mpi-allgather`.